mouldimus/notes/HTML_Concepts.md

 ```
 When this message is received by the server, the data in the body of the message will be used to create a new student.
 This happens because the programmer who made the service sets it up that way, as part of making their program conform with this idea of a RESTful system.

 The response often includes data that will be useful in tracking the state of the various resources that the program is tracking.
-In this case, the HTTP response would likely include the studentId for the newly-created student “Billy Bart”, as that studentId would have just been created by the program that has the Student service.
+In this case, the HTTP response would likely include the studentId for the newly-created student "Billy Bart", as that studentId would have just been created by the program that has the Student service.

 ## DELETE
-DELETE is pretty straightforward – it would use the same URL, but include the HTTP verb DELETE.
+DELETE is pretty straightforward - it would use the same URL, but include the HTTP verb DELETE.
 Additionally, a piece of data that would identify the specific resource to be deleted would be in the body of the message.
 The HTTP message might look like this:
 ```http
 DELETE /api/StudentService/Student
 Host: www.weatherforecast.com